-There are lots of amazing things to see in San Diego.
+There are lots of amazing things to do in San Diego.
 You might not have time to do them all if you only have 3 days in San Diego, but you will still have a fun time and enjoy what time you do have.

-In fact there is a San Diego 3 Day Pass that includes much of what I am including in this post at a reduced rate.
+There is a San Diego 3 Day Pass that includes much of what I am including in this post at a reduced rate.

 Let’s explore all the options so you can plan your 3 day trip to San Diego!